LSSTDESC/ObsStrat/static/README.md

 | 10 | 10, 15, 20 | 26.3, 26.5, 26.7  | 25.3, 25.5, 25.7 | 48, 57, 67 | 0.278, 0.283, 0.288 | 0.903, 0.900, 0.898 | 26.9, 30.8, 35.0 | 0.176, 0.174, 0.171 | 0.786, 0.772, 0.759 |

 * Effects not included: variations in typical seeing, variations in photo-z uncertainty (their values and the priors on them).

+## Depth optimization for a given strategy

+The above calculations assume the same fixed depth cuts for all strategies, without any optimization.
+Below is the plan for optimizing the depth cut for each strategy, using the FoM emulator:

+* Start with just two strategies to build up intuition, e.g., baseline2018a and pontus2002 (so baseline and a single large-area strategy).

+* The cuts take the form of requiring E(B-V)<X, depth>Y.  We will keep X fixed, but vary Y in steps of 0.1 magnitude in either direction.
+As we vary Y to become deeper, the median depth will get deeper but area will go down; we can stop moving in that direction once the area decreases by say 25% compared to our current value of Y.  As we vary Y to become shallower, the median depth will get shallower and the area will go up until it plateaus (at the point where the depth>Y cut does nothing and only E(B-V)<X is relevant).
+So we can stop once it plateaus.

+* For each strategy, we can use the process in step (2) to build up a curve in the 2D space of median depth vs. area.
+A given point on the curve is determined by the value of Y that produced it.

+* We can use the FoM emulator, once we have it, to evaluate the FoM along that curve.
+This can be used to provide a 1st order correction to our current 0th order plan to calculate FoMs for a fixed value of Y, and can tell us whether we need to more seriously explore optimization of Y before making conclusions (plus inform the step size in Y, etc.).

+* Once we have the FoM emulator all set up, we can use this to optimize the FoM value for each strategy as a matter of course.

+Once the white papers are submitted, we can consider turning this into a streamlined process in MAF rather than a multi-step process that requires hand-tuning.